Guro Reiten

-Guro Reiten (/no/; born 26 July 1994) is a Norwegian professional footballer who plays as a winger for English Women's Super League club Chelsea and the Norway national team.
+Guro Reiten (/no/; born 26 July 1994) is a Norwegian professional footballer who plays as a winger for National Women's Soccer League club Gotham FC and the Norway national team.
 Before joining Chelsea in 2019, she played in Norway for Sunndal, Kattem, Trondheims-Ørn, and LSK Kvinner.

-She made her debut for Norway in 2014 and has represented the team at several UEFA Women's Championships and FIFA Women's World Cups.
+Reiten made her debut for Norway in 2014 and has represented the team at several UEFA Women's Championships and FIFA Women's World Cups.

 Club career

-Sunndal
+Early career

 Born in Sunndalsøra, Møre og Romsdal, Reiten began her senior career with local side Sunndal, then in the second division of the Norwegian football.

-Kattem

 At age 16, Reiten joined Toppserien side Kattem in 2011.
 During her year-and-a-half spell with Kattem, she made 35 league appearances and scored 11 goals in her second season, becoming the club's 2012 top scorer.

-Trondheims-Ørn

 After Kattem pulled out of the Toppserien, Reiten joined Trondheims-Ørn in 2013.
 During her four seasons with Trondheims, she made 82 league appearances and scored 25 goals.
 With Trondheims-Ørn, she has also reached the final of the 2014 Norwegian Cup.